Flourish-Effiong/Data-Analyst-Survey-PowerBI/README.md

 4. Work Environment: Understanding the work environment preferences of data analysts, including remote work trends and office setups.
 5. Visualization: Interactive visualizations and dashboards in Power BI to represent the data in a user-friendly and insightful manner, allowing for dynamic exploration of the data.

-These projects provide a comprehensive view of the respective datasets, utilizing the advanced analysis tools in Excel and Power BI to extract valuable insights and support data-driven decision-making.
+This projects provide a comprehensive view of the dataset, utilizing the advanced analysis tools in Power BI to extract valuable insights and support data-driven decision-making.